medplum/medplum/README.md

 If you find a bug on Medplum and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.

-If you want to implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in our roadmap and plans for the app (see [the main project board](https://github.com/medplum/medplum/projects/23) for planned and currently ongoing work).
+If you want to implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in our roadmap and plans for the app.

 If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/medplum/medplum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/medplum/medplum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!